heidihuang-wav/quartz/content/Journal/2024/Reflections from 3rd year of college.md

 As I've learned more about my preferences, I’ve also embraced self-acceptance, letting go of concerns about how others perceive my likes and dislikes.
 I’m more comfortable with who I am.

 Though I’m still not the best at texting (sorry to my friends who are reading this!), I hope to focus on maintaining and nurturing meaningful relationships.
-Because, ultimately, ==it’s the people who make Berkeley feel like home.==
+Because, ultimately, it’s the people who make Berkeley feel like home.

-On growing into myself: I had a conversation with [Alexey Guzey](https://guzey.com/), who said people don’t change much, they just become more themselves—and I think I agree<sup id="fn1">[1](#fnref1)</sup>.
+On growing into myself: I had a conversation with [Alexey Guzey](https://guzey.com/), who said people don’t change much, they just become more themselves.
+I'm not sure if I agree with that statement entirely, but I think it is true for me<sup id="fn1">[1](#fnref1)</sup>.
 ### Physical Health
 #### Lifting
 - Ever since I [[Yearly/2022 Initial Goal Setting|started lifting]], I've stayed really consistent with it, even throughout the three months I spent in Taiwan.
 - I'm proud of this consistency, since I used to quit things halfway through a lot growing up (e.g. the piano).
 #### Running
 - I used to hate running.
-Things changed in my junior year, in which I ran my first ever race (a 5k) and ran the longest distance I've ever run (15k).
+Things changed in my junior year, in which I ran my first ever race (a 5k) and the longest distance I've ever run continuously (15k).

 ![[Images/B2B.jpeg]]

 - More races to come next year!

+### tl;dr (my takeaways from junior year)
+- follow your curiosity
+- consider whether your actions are serving you, or if they are driven by inertia
+- now that I've found my professional niche, it's time for me to focus on depth instead of breadth
+- advocate for yourself
+- the people make the place - spend time on meaningful relationships

 ***
 Thanks to Alexey Guzey and Tiago Flora for reviewing drafts of this post.
+### Footnotes
 <span id="fnref1">[1]</span> Still undecided on which theory of personality I find more convincing - is the self something we gradually uncover, like peeling back layers to reveal a core personality?
 Or do we start as a blank canvas, molded and shaped by our experiences over time, like play-doh?